ethanbeyer/ProcessWire-Project-Base/README.md

 # Startup
 1. Edit `SITENAME` and `XXX.XXX` in `./Vagrantfile`
 2. From within the project, run `$ vagrant up`
-3. After running `$ vagrant up`, a command to add the site's IP to your hostfile will be printed.
-Copy/Paste that into the terminal to add the box's IP to your Hostfile.
+3. Add the IP/URL to your hosts file.

 # Packages